lucafrancescato/liqo/docs/pages/gettingstarted/helloworld/test.md

 ---
-title: Use resources available in a foreign cluster
+title: Use resources in a foreign cluster
 weight: 4
 ---

-This fourth step allows to verify that the resulting infrastructure works correctly.
+This fourth step allows verifying that the virtual node you added to the cluster works correctly.
-This is done by showing the deployment of a small *Hello World*  service in presence of two peered clusters (*home* and *foreign*).
-This demonstrates the capability of Liqo to leverage resources available in a foreign cluster, and how it can start a pod either in the local (*home*) or remote (*foreign*) cluster, transparently, without any change in the user experience.
+To do so, you will create a small *Hello World* application using the two peered clusters (*home* and *foreign*).
+This simple test demonstrates the capability of Liqo to leverage resources available in a foreign cluster, and how it can start a pod either in the local (*home*) or remote (*foreign*) cluster, transparently, without any change in the user experience.

 ## Start a Hello World pod